In this category, we list some of the most collectible types of cat's eye marbles, sometimes also called catseyes.

 Marble King and Vitro Agate are the most common vintage American cat's eye marbles found because these companies produced so many compared to other U.S. makers.
 Vitro cross vane cat's eye marbles have thick colorful vanes, and the 11/16" multi-stranded Gladding Vitro cage cat's eyes, produced in the late 1960s to early 1980s, are among the easiest American-made cat's-eyes to identify.

-The key cat's-eye marbles to collect are the unusual varieties, like those where the vanes of one color cross the plane of another color.
-If you look at multicolor cat's-eyes, almost all will have the colored vanes in "v" pairs.
-Cross-plane cat's are rare and valuable.
-The most valuable of these are the “St. Mary’s” cat's eye of Marble King, made at their St. Mary’s, West Virginia Plant before it was destroyed by a flood.
+Collectors classify cat's eye marbles by the number of vanes and the number of colors.
+Most multicolor cat's-eyes will have the colored vanes in "v" pairs.
+Unusual or uncommon varieties, like those where the vanes of one color cross the plane of another color, are especially popular with collectors, and have higher demand.
+The most valuable of these are the “St. Mary’s” cat's eye of Marble King, made at their St. Mary’s, West Virginia Plant before it was destroyed by a fire.

-Other cat’s eye you should collect are "hybrid" cat's eyes where there is more than one color on a single vane.
-The best of these are the 3-color frilly vane cat’s eyes by Vitro Agate.
-Look out also for rare colors, marbles with adventurine, three color nine vane cage cat’s eyes, and marbles with a colored glass base (blue is most typical).
+Other collectible catseye marbles are "hybrid" cat's eyes, where there is more than one color blended on a single vane.
+The Vitro cat's eyes both cross vane and cage types were often in hybrid colors, sometimes including 3-colors on a single vane.
+Look out also for rare colors, marbles with aventurine, three color nine vane cage cat’s eyes, and marbles with a colored glass base (blue is most typical).

 Many thanks to Elizabeth Kempski for providing comments on this page.
 Want to learn more about cat's eye marbles?
 Read Elizabeth Kempski's The World of Cats Eye Marbles